 Types of Chefs

-They monitor kitchen procedures, order supplies, maintain an inventory (see inventory definition here) and have contact with vendors.
+They monitor kitchen procedures, order supplies, maintain an inventory (see inventory definition here) and have contact with the supplier.
 Head chefs may also train new employees and interact with other staff members and customers in the restaurant or hotel.
 An executive chef oversees inventory and recipe costing to ensure they remain within their financial budget.

 A sous chef works directly with an executive or head chef and is the second in command in a kitchen.
-The other types of chefs in a kitchen report to the sous chef or executive chef.
+The other types of chefs report to the sous chef or executive chef.
 They usually support the executive or head chef in maintaining inventory and ensuring the kitchen runs smoothly.

 Types of Chefs de Partie

 The senior chef is known as the chef de partie, line chef, or a station chef.
 This role is responsible for overseeing the work of all other cooks in a particular area of the kitchen and ensuring that everything runs smoothly.
 They are also responsible for creating menus and overseeing food preparation.